naliferov/alive.js/README.md

 # fx.js

-AST-editor for javascript* and env for execution.
+Structural code editor for javascript and env for its execution.
+Using nodejs.

 ## How to run this project?